tianqi-infra/terraform-provider-clickhousedbops/pkg/resource/database/database.md

-Use the *clickhouse_database* resource to create a database in a ClickHouse instance.
+Use the *clickhousedbops_database* resource to create a database in a ClickHouse instance.

 Known limitations: